-Yes!
-The absence of symptoms does not mean the absence of contagiousness.
-Even without symptoms, even cured, we can still infect other people.
+Yes, the absence of symptoms does not mean that I am not contagious.
+Even without symptoms, I can infect other people.

-High viral loads are found in pre-symptomatic, asymptomatic, symptomatic and post-symptomatic individuals.
-Studies show that all these people can be contagious regardless of their symptoms.
-Protecting oneself and others by wearing a mask in a social setting is therefore crucial.
+High viral loads are found in asymptomatic and symptomatic people.
+Studies show that all these people can be contagious.
+Protecting yourself and others by wearing a mask in a social setting is therefore crucial.
 See the question What to do if my test is positive COVID-19 .

-Epidemiological studies have shown that about half of the contaminations are caused by people who do not show symptoms.
-The presymptomatic transmission observed for SARS-CoV-2, which differs from SARS-CoV-1 in which patients were only contagious after the development of symptoms, greatly accelerates the spread of the virus.
+Epidemiological studies have shown that about half of all infections are caused by people who do not show symptoms.
+The presymptomatic and asymptomatic transmission observed for SARS-CoV-2 greatly accelerates the spread of the virus.

 Viral loads do not differ significantly between asymptomatic and symptomatic individuals:Zou, L., Ruan, F., Huang, M., Liang, L., Huang, H., Hong, Z., ... & Guo, Q. (2020).
 SARS-CoV-2 viral load in upper respiratory specimens of infected patients.
 New England Journal of Medicine, 382(12), 1177-1179.